 Soil sterilization

-"Sterilization" is the removal or killing of all the life forms from a substrates or medium.
+"Sterilization" is the removal or killing of all life forms from a substrate or medium.
 The term "Sterilization" is absolute in itself, meaning, a medium may either be "sterilized" or "unsterilized".
 In other words, "sterilization" can never be semi, partial or half.

 Soil sterilization